ilkkamtk/mpjakk/docs/w2-http+route.md

     * main menu has two links: 'Home' and 'Profile'
     * Each media file has 'view' link next to it.
 Clicking that should take to 'Single' and then display the selected media file
 4. Create new folder 'views' to folder 'src'
-5. Create new component 'views/Layout.jsx' (to components folder)
+5. Create new component 'views/Layout.jsx
     * content for Layout.jsx:
     ```jsx
     import {Outlet} from 'react-router-dom';